-The total pension liability was determined by an actuarial valuation as of June 30, 2017, with update procedures used to roll forward the total pension liability to June 30, 2018.
+The total pension liability was determined by an actuarial valuation as of June 30, 2018, with update procedures used to roll forward the total pension liability to June 30, 2019.
 The roll forward calculation adds the normal cost (also called service costs), subtracts the actual benefit payments and refunds for the plan year, and then applies the discount rate for the year.
 This actuarial valuation used the following actuarial assumptions, applied to all periods included in the measurement:

+Inflation 2.5% Salary increases N/A

-Inflation2.5%Salary increasesN/AInvestment rate of return6.50%, net of pension plan investment expense, including inflation
+Investment rate of return 6.50%, net of pension plan investment expense, including inflation

-Mortality rates were updated to the RP 2014 Healthy Mortality Table with generational mortality projection using the Buck modified MP 2017 scale for healthy lives and the RP 2014 Disabled Retiree Mortality Table with generational mortality projection using the Buck modified MP 2017 for disabled lives.
+Mortality rates were based on the RP 2014 Healthy Mortality Table with generational mortality projection using the Buck modified MP 2018 scale for healthy lives and the RP 2014 Disabled Retiree Mortality Table with generational mortality projection using the Buck modified MP 2018 for disabled lives.

-The long-term expected rate of return on pension plan investments was calculated by the Fund's investment manager as 7.70% using a building block method by weighting the expected future rates of return for each asset class by the fund's current / target asset allocation percentages within each asset class.
+The long-term expected rate of return on pension plan investments was calculated by the Fund's investment manager as 10.2% using a building block method by weighting the expected future rates of return for each asset class by the fund's current / target asset allocation percentages within each asset class.
 These allocations are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage.
 The Fund's administrator determined that 6.50% was a reasonable assumption for the long-term rate of return on plan assets based on the calculation by the Fund's investment manager.